 Many players look at Illusionists, and illusions in general, as weak.
-This perspective arises because an Illusionists's powers are effective only as long as their foes are unaware of their illusory abilities.
+This perspective arises because an Illusionist's powers are effective only as long as their foes are unaware of their illusory abilities.
 After all some illusions are completely dispelled as soon as any character Disbelieves them.

 Although this perspective has its points, it overlooks the nuance provided by illusions.
 When playing a villain with illusory powers, using them to create wondrous, spectacular displays is usually a mistake.
-Instead, their best use is in taking a situation that is decidedly dangerous and making it appear commonplace.
+Instead, one of their best uses is in taking a situation that is decidedly dangerous and making it appear commonplace.